JonathanGrossman/python_basics/08_operators.md

 Operators and expressions are critical for allowing your application to “make decisions” as it runs. **Operators** are symbols that perform some sort of function.
 For instance, the addition symbol `+` is an arithmetic operator. **Operands** are the values on which the operator performs its function.
 For example, if you add two numbers together, the numbers are the operands.
 The numbers can be the literal number (e.g., `5`) or a variable that has a number value (e.g. `sale_price`).

 An **expression** is a sequence of operators and operands.
 For instance, `total_price = sale_price + sale_price * 0.15` is an expression.
-Operators and expressions are used with conditionals and Booleans to write decision-making code.

-Your Python code will will no doubt contain operators and expressions.
-This chapter discusses in detail
+Your Python code will will no doubt contain operators and expressions because you will need to control the flow of your application.
+This chapter discusses in detail the following types of operators:

 - arithmetic operators
 - comparison operators